Zhylkaaa/czlap_gym/README.md

 Installation:

-for now we recomend installing model in `dev` mode.
+for now we recommend installing model in `dev` mode.

 So, clone the repository and follow this steps:
 ```bash